 SPRYCEL may cause serious side effects, including:

-- Low Blood Cell Counts: SPRYCEL may cause low red blood cell counts (anemia), low white blood cell counts (neutropenia), and low platelet counts (thrombocytopenia).
+- Low Blood Cell Counts.
+Low blood cell counts are common with SPRYCEL and can be severe, including low red blood cell counts (anemia), low white blood cell counts (neutropenia), and low platelet counts (thrombocytopenia).
 Your healthcare provider will do blood tests to check your blood cell counts regularly during your treatment with SPRYCEL.
-Call your healthcare provider right away if you have a fever or any signs of an infection while taking SPRYCEL.
+Call your healthcare provider right away if you have a fever or any signs of an infection during treatment with SPRYCEL.

 - unusual bleeding or bruising of your skin

 - bright red or dark tar-like stools